City-of-Helsinki/yjdh/backend/shared/shared/azure_adfs/README.md

 ## YJDH Azure ADFS component

 Azure ADFS authentication using the django library `django-auth-adfs`.
+More information about `django-auth-adfs` in [this guide](https://django-auth-adfs.readthedocs.io/en/latest/azure_ad_config_guide.html).

 Custom logic was written for the callback view `HelsinkiOAuth2CallbackView` and the authentication backend `HelsinkiAdfsAuthCodeBackend`.